lucassilva15/robot-resize-image/README.md

 ### Quick Setup
 ```
 - After clone the repo, install dependencies with yarn.
-- Add the images folder to all files.
+- Add all images to the folder images.
 - Run `yarn start`
 - Wait for processing.
 - Open the converted folder at the project root